palkan/gem-check/src/pages/en.md

 - [ ] Keep code up to date with related technologies

-Try to prevent compatibility issues by monitoring dependencies upgrades ([Depfu] could help here).
+Try to prevent compatibility issues by monitoring dependencies upgrades ([Depfu] or [Dependabot] could help here).

 Run your tests against `ruby-head`, Rails `master`, whatever–just add it to your CI, it's easy!